nim-works/nimskull/.github/pull_request_template.md

 Tips that make PRs easier:
 * for big/impactful changes, start with chat/discussions to refine ideas
 * refine the pull request message over time; don't have to nail it in one go
-* handle the single commit message requirement at the end of review